-In the guide below, we cover everything we know about Apple's new Magic Keyboard, including compatible devices, feature set, and more.
+In the guide below, we cover everything we know about Apple's Magic Keyboard, including compatible devices, feature set, and more.

 iPad Pro Magic Keyboard Reviews

-Reviews of the new Magic Keyboard for the iPad Pro have been largely positive, and many reviewers have been impressed with the key feel and the quality and functionality of the trackpad.
+Reviews of the Magic Keyboard for the iPad Pro have been largely positive, and many reviewers have been impressed with the key feel and the quality and functionality of the trackpad.

-The biggest complaint about the new Magic Keyboard has been the weight, which adds quite a lot of bulk to the iPad Pro.
+The biggest complaint about the Magic Keyboard has been the weight, which adds quite a lot of bulk to the iPad Pro.
 As mentioned above, the 12.9-inch model paired with a Magic Keyboard is heavier than a MacBook Air.

 Reviewers found the trackpad to be a little bit small in comparison to the trackpad on a MacBook, but said that it works smoothly and is superior to the trackpad on Microsoft's Surface machines.
 Another complaint included the lack of function keys on the keyboard, preventing users from controlling things like key brightness.
 Below, we've included multiple review videos, and a list of sites with full reviews of the Magic Keyboard.